Author: Liliana Sánchez Rocha

 Read time: 5 minutes

 Mycobacterium tuberculosis, the driving force behind Tuberculosis has been lurking around on earth for the past 3 million years, evolving and developing sinister mechanisms to outsmart any attack.
 Its mission?
-SURVIVE, no matter the cost in human lives.
+SURVIVE, no matter the cost of human lives.
 In just the last two centuries 1 billion souls have been slowly consumed by this merciless creature, which is more than all pandemics combined!
 There was hope when its identity was exposed in 1882, bringing plenty of opportunities to counterattack and protect humanity.
 Although it has been kept at bay in many countries, TB continues to claim lives worldwide.
 In 2022, it killed 1.3 million people!
 Not impressed? imagine 12 fully loaded jumbo jets crashing every single day!
 But now, the world faces another challenge in the fight against this ancient serial killer.
 The misuse of antibiotics is giving rise to new super potent generations of this bacteria with higher infection power and even worse; resistance to the few drugs available to destroy it.
 Are we facing a potentially indestructible enemy?

 What is tuberculosis and why do you get it?